scolapicchioni/blazor/Lab13/readme.md

 - As explained in the [documentation](https://docs.fluentvalidation.net/en/latest/start.html#creating-your-first-validator), let the class derive from `AbstractValidator<Photo>`
 - In the constructor, define rules by using the [builtin validators](https://docs.fluentvalidation.net/en/latest/built-in-validators.html)
     - Ensure that the `Title` is [not empty](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#notempty-validator)
+    - Ensure that the `Title` has a [maximum length](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#maxlength-validator) of 100 characters
-    - Ensure that the `Title` has a [maximum length](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#maxlength-validator) of 255 characters
+    - Ensure that the `Description` has a [maximum length](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#maxlength-validator) of 255 characters
     - Ensure that the `PhotoImage` [complex property](https://docs.fluentvalidation.net/en/latest/start.html#complex-properties) is also validated

 The code should look like this: